mach3db/postgres-benchmarker/README.md

 line 43: base_dir

 also change line 12: host if you aren't benchmarking mach3db (the world's fastest database as a service)

+--

+You need Python3 installed to run the script along with the following dependencies:\
+psycopg3\
+pandas